 Check your itinerary with the car hire company before leaving, especially during the rainy season.
 Also, during the Dakar Rally period, some roads and streets might be closed, so plan accordingly.

 It usually isn’t difficult to show up in the tiny towns without accommodation already booked.
 Still, if you are traveling in January and February, during the Carnival period, it is essential to book ahead as the cities host highly popular festivals and resorts and hostels fill up very fast.

 Plan your routes, making sure you understand how much you have to travel.
 This is vital because most rental agencies in Argentina do not offer unlimited miles or kilometer.
-In fact, the majority of rentals offer you a maximum of 200 kilometers every day.
+The majority of rentals provide you a maximum of 200 kilometers every day.
 As a result, you could incur extra charges for going over the daily limit.